brendanzab/gl-rs/README.md

 is guaranteed to support the requested API.
 Otherwise you will get a compilation error.
-For example, you can use it for WGL and OpenGL 1.1 on Windows or GLX and OpenGL 1.3 on Linux, because Windows and Linux are guanteed to provide implementations for these APIs.
+For example, you can use it for WGL and OpenGL 1.1 on Windows or GLX and OpenGL 1.3 on Linux, because Windows and Linux are guaranteed to provide implementations for these APIs.

 You will need to manually provide the linkage.
 For example to use WGL or